Mintygadhok/abletrace-lab-docs/Section_6.md

   S76   the raw URL served stale content for hours; Claude repeatedly
         misread THE STATE OF THE RECORD and concluded work had not landed when it had
+  S79   ⚠ THE QUIETEST INSTANCE, AND THE EASIEST TO REPEAT.
+J80's
+        display finding was tested on a fixture where one shipping unit weighed exactly one kilogram.
+Every number reconciled.
+        The test could not have failed — a division by 1 returns its input, so a broken path and a correct path give the same answer.
+It was recorded as verified and copied forward, and it sat on top of the biggest item in the queue for six sessions. ⚠ NOT A MISREADING THIS TIME.
+A TEST THAT LOOKED LIKE EVIDENCE AND WAS NOT.
+(J83 · JT21)

 ⚠ THE COMMON FACTOR IS NEVER A BAD DECISION.
 It is a confident claim that was never tested by looking, and a record that grew by